BryanJacobs/FIDO2Applet/docs/FAQ.md

 No. Once you start using a certain version of the applet, you're stuck on that version if you want the issued credentials to stay valid.
 Have multiple authenticators, eh?

+## Are there any limits to how long I can keep using this on a card?

+Each time you create a credential or get an assertion (regardless of whether the credential is discoverable or not) a counter is incremented.
+When it hits its maximum value of 2^32 you must reset the authenticator (invalidating all created credentials) to continue using the app.
+This counter is shared across all credentials, discoverable or otherwise.

+2^32 is 4,294,967,296 - large enough that you could use the token once per second for 136 years without reaching the maximum value.

+That should be enough longevity.

+The only other limit to be aware of is the PIN retry count - if you incorrectly attempt a PIN eight times (by default) across three power-ups of the authenticator without successfully entering it once, the app will be locked and you won't be able to use it without clearing everything.